-One of the longest established manufacturers of hurling helmets is predicting chaos next month when the GAA introduce the compulsory wearing of protective headgear.
+ONE of the longest established manufacturers of hurling helmets is predicting chaos next month when the GAA introduce the compulsory wearing of protective headgear.

 Brendan Kelly of Coopers, who have been making helmets since the 1960s, says that up to 70,000 helmets may have to be scrapped because of confusion over safety standards.

-He says that with compulsory wearing due to come into operation in a few weeks, there may be up €3.5m worth of helmets scrapped.
+And he says that with compulsory wearing due to come into operation in a few weeks, there may be up €3.5m worth of helmets scrapped.

 “The GAA hasn’t thought this through at all.
 They are playing with fire here in terms of certifying helmets and face guards that haven’t been tested to the highest available international standards,” said Mr Kelly, who owns Coopers Sports in Ballinasloe, Co Galway.

 His company have been making helmets for over 40 years but he says he is ‘amazed’ to hear speculation that his helmets are on the black list from next month onwards.